irtsa-dev/PyColor/README.md

 cmyk.hsl
 # Retuns a tuple of the hsl values from cmyk.
 cmyk.xyz
-# Returns a tuple of the xyz values from rgb.
+# Returns a tuple of the xyz values from cmyk.
+cmyk.ycc
+# Returns a tuple of the ycc values from cmyk.
 cmyk.cmyk
 # Returns a tuple of the cmyk values from cmyk.
 cmyk.hexidecimal